North Dakota State Bison: Men's Basketball

 The Bison appeared ready to repeat as champions in the Summit League in the 2019-20 season.
 They tied South Dakota State for the regular season title, and then won the Summit League tournament for the fifth time in program history.
 Unfortunately, the NCAA tournament was canceled amid the COVID-19 pandemic.

 NDSU would continue to appear in the conference tournament title game, but came up short in the 2020-21 season (loss to Oral Roberts), the 2021-22 season (loss to South Dakota State), and in the 2022-23 season (loss to Oral Roberts).

 In the 2023–24 season, the Bison lost in the quarterfinals of the Summit League tournament for the first time since 2017, marking a downward turn for the typically successful program.
 The following season would be a rebound for the Bison though, winning 21 games including a program boosting win over Butler on December 10, 2024.
 This success would fall short though in the Summit League tournament, with the Bison failing to make it past the quarterfinals for the second season in a row.

+In the 2025–26 season, the Bison was a return to form for the program.
+While the transfer portal continued to recycle the team every year, NDSU would end up going 27–8.
+They racked up the accolades, winning the outright Summit League regular season title and numerous league awards, and went into Sioux Falls with the top seeded in the 2026 Summit League men's basketball tournament.
+The Bison would run thru the tournament, that they had struggled in for the last couple years, and defeat North Dakota to win the program's sixth tournament title and earn their fifth NCAA tournament appearance.
+They would end up getting the 14th seed in the East and would draw 3rd seed Michigan State.
+The Bison would be outmatched by the Spartans of the Big Ten Conference, falling in the first round, 92–67.